Loading...

 Holidays in Vietnam

-There are 10 public holidays in Vietnam (and it will be 11 public holidays in Vietnam from 01 January 2021 for the additional 01 day in National Day), during which most employees are entitled to the day off work.
-The Tet Lunar New Year is a week long celebration.
+There are 10 public holidays in Vietnam, during which most employees are entitled to the day off work.
+The Tet Lunar New Year is a week-long celebration.

-Public holidays are in addition to the vacation days.
+Public holidays are in addition to paid annual leave.

 Public holidays are:

-Foreign employees are additionally entitled to a day off with pay on one additional traditional day of their country of origin.
+International employees are additionally entitled to a day off with pay each on 1 additional traditional holiday of their country of origin and 1 national day of their country of origin.

 Minimal annual leave requirements of 12 days are stipulated by Vietnamese labor law.

-• Employees who have worked for twelve months for an employer are entitled to twelve paid annual leave days, with pro rata entitlement for employees with less than twelve month’s service.
+• Employees who have worked for 12 months for an employer are entitled to 12 paid annual leave days, with pro rata entitlement for employees with less than 12 months’ service.

-• Employees receive one additional paid vacation day for each additional five years they work for an employer.
+• Employees receive 1 additional paid vacation day for every additional 5 years of employment with the same employer.

 • Employees are entitled to pay in lieu of annual leave for leave not taken by the end of the year.
-In practice normally the Employer agrees to permit the Employee to carry over untaken annual leave to the following year, but no later than March 31st of the following year, instead of payment in lieu of untaken leave.
+In practice employers normally allow employees to carry over untaken annual leave to the following year, but no later than March 31 of the following year, instead of payment in lieu of untaken leave.

 • Employees working under hazardous conditions may earn more leave, and additional leave is often a negotiated supplementary benefit.

-Employees are also entitled to paid personal leave for their wedding, the wedding of their child, or the death of a parent, spouse, or child, as well as unpaid leave with the approval of their employer.
+Employees are also entitled to paid personal leave for their wedding (3 days), the wedding of their child (1 day), or the death of a parent, spouse, or child (3 days), as well as 1 day of unpaid leave for the death of the employees’ paternal grandparents, maternal grandparents, as well as the marriage of their father or mother, or the marriage of their sibling, provided that they notify their employer.
+Employees may also go on additional unpaid leave with the approval of their employer.

-Employees who suffer from illness and/or disability or take leave in accordance with a doctor’s order receive an allowance paid by Vietnam’s social insurance fund, provided that they submit the required documentation supporting their leave (normally only doctors at the public hospitals can issue this certificate).
-The sick leave allowance is based on the employee’s salary used to calculate the social insurance premium.
+Employees who have an illness and/or disability or take leave in accordance with a doctor’s certificate receive an allowance paid by Vietnam’s social insurance fund, provided that they submit the required documentation supporting their leave (normally only doctors at the public hospitals can issue this certificate).
+The sick leave allowance is 75% of the insured salary based on the employee’s salary used to calculate the social insurance premium.
 The maximum entitlement is:

-Female employees are eligible for 6 months of paid maternity leave at 100% of salary (the base salary of the social insurance contribution), and an additional 30 days for each additional child.
+Pregnant employees are eligible for 6 months of paid maternity leave at 100% of salary (the base salary of the social insurance contribution), and an additional 1 month for each additional child.

-Salary during this period is paid by the compulsory social insurance.
-Maternity leave is 6 months.
-A female employee who is pregnant, on maternity leave or has a child below 12 months of age can only be dismissed if the enterprise ceases operation; no other causes for dismissal are recognized.
+Salary during this period is paid by compulsory social insurance.
+A female employee who is pregnant, on maternity leave, or has a child younger than 12 months of age can only be dismissed if the company ceases operation; no other causes for dismissal are recognized.

 Fathers are eligible to receive 5 to 14 days of paid paternity leave, depending on whether the child is born naturally or by C-section and whether it is a single or multiple birth.